singhals163/Operating_System/study_material/filesystem.md

 The following markdown contains the notes corresponding to the filesystem API and persistance module of Operating Systems

+#### Importants:
+- read directory: can view its contents
+- write directory: can create files and directories in the given directory
+- execute directory: can traverse through the directory

 #### OSTEP Chapter 39
 -  A directory, also has a low-level name (i.e., an inode number), but its contents are quite specific: it contains a list of (user-readable name, low-level name) pairs.
 For example, The directory that “foo” resides in thus would have an entry (“foo”, “10”)
 - As stated above, file descriptors are managed by the operating system on a per-process basis